SaimonL/CustomLogger/README.md

 Custom Logger is very easy to use.
 Just use the module 'CustomLogger' anywhere and log the message in a nice friendly colorful html page view.
-All the logging follows pattern of message input first, followed by optional title.
+All the logging follows pattern of message input first followed by optional title.
 Take a look at the examples below.

 ![Example Screenshot](https://raw.githubusercontent.com/SaimonL/repo-assets/master/customlogger/all.png)